cjlangan/image2text/README.md

 # Screenshot to Text

-Run the command, take a screenshot, and the text will be in your clipboard
+Run the command 'image2text' to take a selective screenshot, then the text will be in your clipboard

+## Dependencies

+- bash
+- gnome-screenshot
+- tesseract

 ## Installation